jknapka/mvca/src/tg/unter/README.txt

         decline to volunteer.
   - Volunteers should receive reminder alerts for events to which they've committed an hour or so prior to the event.
+  - Volunteers should never receive alerts for events from which they have decomitted.
   * This will require a monitor process somewhere.
 Maybe just a cron job that pokes a URL on the web service every five minutes or something.